California Southern Railroad: Visible remnants

-At the southern end the section between San Diego and Oceanside also sees heavy use by Amtrak California's Pacific Surfliner trains as well as those of the San Diego Coaster.
-As part of the Santa Fe's rail network, it was part of what has come to be known as the Surf Line.
+At the southern end the section between San Diego and Oceanside also sees heavy use by Amtrak California's Pacific Surfliner trains as well as those of the Coaster.
+As part of the Atchison, Topeka and Santa Fe Railway's rail network, it was part of what has come to be known as the Surf Line.
 As of January 2006, this line is the second busiest passenger rail line in the United States.

 Although San Diego's Union Station replaced the railroad's original station there in 1915, the California Southern's station and office building in National City has been preserved and is listed on the National Register of Historic Places.